Adam and Jim are back to tell us more about the manufacturing industry in Australia and what makes Products For Industry successful.

-Adam: Around 15 years ago.
+Adam: Gavin started PFI around 15 years ago.
 The Australian standards came in with workplace safety in the early 2000s.
 Gavin worked in Victoria, which has always been ahead of the game even in fashion, infrastructure, and the arts of the city.
-The Australian standards were going in, but Gavin saw that they weren't being adopted in Queensland yet.
+The Australian standards were going in, but Gavin saw that they weren’t being adopted in Queensland yet.

-Gavin left his job, drove up with the trailer, brought all of the safety equipment and safety systems to Queensland.
-He bought a little house in Inala, which was the industrial hub especially at the time when he came to Brisbane.
+Gavin left his job, drove up with the trailer, and brought all of the safety equipment and safety systems to Queensland.
+He bought a little house in Inala, which was the industrial hub, especially at the time when he came to Brisbane.

 Get a fresh pair of eyes to look at your business and see where it’s best to optimize and automate.

 5 Small Business Tips and Advice From PFI

 1. Have Long-Term Clients